aryamansen2k4/aryamansen-langgraph-mat496/README.md

 In the notebook ```chatbotsummarization.ipynb```, we demonstrated this incorporation of summarisation into a simple Chatbot.
 We also equipped the Chatbot with memory, supporting long-running conversations without incurring high token cost / latency.
 We did by working with ```MemorySaver```,  an in-memory key-value store for Graph state, which is used as a checkpoint to automatically save the graph state after each step.
 The checkpointer saves the state at each step as a checkpoint.
 These saved checkpoints can be grouped into a ```thread``` of conversation.

+## Lesson 6: Chatbot with Message Summarization & External DB Memory
+In this lesson, we learnt some more advanced checkpoints that supports external databases, like **Sqlite**.

+**Sqlite**: It is a small, fast, highly popular SQL database.
+If we supply ```:memory:``` it creates an in-memory Sqlite database.
+But, if we supply a db path, then it will create a database for us.

+One main advantage of **sqlite** is that the state is persisted.
+So suppose if we re-start the notebook kernel, we can still load from Sqlite DB on disk.

+In the notebook ```chatbotexternalmemmory.ipynb```, we demonstrated a chatbot using **sqlite**.